Haruko Okano: Life

 Haruko Okano was born in Toronto, Ontario.
-She is a Sansei, or third-generation, Japanese Canadian.
-Her Japanese grandfather came to live in Haney, BC, in 1918.
+She is a 'Sansei' (third-generation) Japanese Canadian.
+Her Japanese grandfather came to live in Haney, British Columbia, in 1918.

 Okano was born at a tumultuous time in her parents’ relationship.
-Okano’s parents argued over custody of her and she was intermittently placed in foster care.
+Okano’s parents argued over her custody and she was intermittently placed in foster care.
 Her mother died when she was nine years old.
 After her mother’s death, Okano became a permanent ward of the Children’s Aid Society and she lived in a series of foster homes, where she experienced psychological and sexual abuse and was removed from all contact with her Japanese cultural heritage.
 Okano locates the origin of her alienation from her identity as a Japanese Canadian during this period of displacement.
 Her career as an artist, writer, and community activist has often focused on the recovery and expression of her cultural identity.

 Okano studied art at Central Technical School in Toronto, where she graduated with honours in 1972.
 She went on to study print production at Vancouver Community College in 1980.

 Since 1993, Okano has lived in the China Creek Housing Co-op in the Mount Pleasant neighbourhood of Vancouver.
 In 2013, she spoke out in the media against plans to shut down the Federal Co-operative Housing Program, which subsidizes a portion of rent for thousands of co-op residents in British Columbia like her.